-In January 2009, as part of its annual year-end review of performance, the Compensation Committee (with input from the Chief Executive Officer and other Board members) considered, among other things, significant company performance accomplishments in 2008, the company's successes measured against its 2008 corporate goals, the degree of difficulty in achieving these goals, as well as other events and circumstances that impacted performance.
-The 2008 goals and their relative weightings, as approved by our Board, consisted generally of the following: (i) progress in our CNS Program including activities aimed at initiating clinical trials of our HuCNS-SC® proprietary cell-based product in multiple therapeutic indications (30%), (ii) progress in our Liver Program including advancement of our collaborative work with a researcher at Université Catholique de Louvain (20%); (iii) successful fundraising efforts (25%); and (iv) corporate development activities (25%).
-Highlights of the 2008 accomplishments taken into account by the Compensation Committee in determining the overall company performance included:
+In January 2010, as part of its annual year-end review of performance, the Compensation Committee (with input from the Chief Executive Officer and other Board members) considered, among other things, significant company performance accomplishments in 2009, the company's successes measured against its 2009 corporate goals, the degree of difficulty in achieving these goals, as well as other events and circumstances that affected performance.
+The 2009 goals, as approved by our Board, consisted generally of the following: (i) progress in our CNS Program, including activities aimed at initiating clinical trials of our HuCNS-SC proprietary cell-based product in multiple therapeutic indications; (ii) progress in our Liver Program; (iii) successful fundraising efforts; (iv) successful corporate development activities; and (v) advancement of our scientific development programs.
+Highlights of the 2009 accomplishments taken into account by the Compensation Committee in determining the overall company performance included: